![]() |

 This section details the format of messages that pass between a Resolver and a DNS system.
-The really smart thing to do is install ethereal and let it to all the analysis for you.
-However if you are in de-bug mode then you may need this stuff.
+The really smart thing to do is install wireshark and let it do all the analysis for you.
+However, if you are in de-bug mode then you may need this stuff.
 This where the Rocket Scientists wannabees hang out.
 Welcome.

 Message formats are defined in RFC 1035.